Dual Enrollment - Bison Prep

 - THEA 1010: Theatre Appreciation

-For a list of summer and fall 2020 courses, please view the course schedule.
+For a list of the upcoming semester's courses, please view the Course Schedule.

 Enrollment in any of these courses without a test score would be up to the department chair over the course.
 These requests will be reviewed on a case-by-case basis.

 Online Textbook Information

 NOTE: when signing up for HUDirect classes, students will be charged for the HUDirect access books needed for those classes.

 1.Textbook: zyBook, digital textbook with required exercises, $77, paid directly to zyBook Book Link

 *NOTE: the price above is if purchasing the code directly from the publisher, if purchased from directly from the bookstore the price will be $99.

 ECON 2010 - Macroeconomics